fivetran/dbt_fivetran_log/README.md

 The above is necessary due to how the `union_source_tables()` macro works.
 In each of the staging models, the macro will:
 1. Iterate through the declared sources and their tables
 2. Verify that the source's database has a relation matching the given `table_name`.
-This verification step is necessary because the `transformation` and `trigger_table` tables will only exist if you've created a transformation in that destination.
+This verification step is required because the `transformation` and `trigger_table` tables will only exist if you've created a transformation in that destination.
 3. Union the matching tables
 4. In the unioned table, store the record's source's *database* as `destination_database`